Learn how to brand yourself on LinkedIn and boost your LinkedIn profile views in this interview with LinkedIn profile specialist, Kait LeDonne.

 So I think anybody who says articles are dead on LinkedIn is missing a huge momentum shift again on this platform as LinkedIn is throwing a lot more awareness behind bringing articles back, which is a very relevant thing.

 I also have the mindset of an article reader.
-Not everybody is going to invest five to 10 minutes to read a long-form article, but you better believe those who do invest five to 10 minutes and reading it, it’s because they have the problem and they’re very hungry to solve it.
+Not everybody is going to invest five to 10 minutes to read a long-form article, but you better believe those who do invest five to 10 minutes and reading it, it’s because they have a problem and they’re very hungry to solve it.

 So you’re going to get people who are a little farther down in the funnel than the ones that are just reading short, pithy, calm, or, you know, captions that are about 1300 characters, right?